lyleantoine-collab/AGORAVOTE/readme.md

-Nova-Agora
-On-chain ID that can't be faked-today by zero-knowledge proofs, tomorrow by atomic entanglement.
+Nova-Agora:
+On-Chain Identity for Bulletproof Voting Open-source, phone-first.
-Runs on Raspberry Pi five,
+Runs on Raspberry Pi 5 (Starlink optional-if the grid dies).
-Starlink optional,
-LoRa mesh built in.
+LoRa mesh built-in: vote from the woods.
-AI watches for bribes, flags anomalies, keeps the tally clean.
+AI flags anomalies-like one guy voting twelve times-keeps the tally clean.
+No bribes, no bosses, no Beijing we own your soul databases.
+Just physics, code, and a thumb drive you pull when it's done.
 No central authority.
-Just physics and code.
-See docs/whitepaper.md for the manifesto.
-Inspired by Reggie Middleton-Veritaseum made real.
+Inspired by Reggie Middleton's low-trust blockchain patents-we just stapled on ballots.
+Read the whitepaper for how not to screw this up.